USS Winston: World War II, 1945

 Winston completed her fitting-out at New York and then departed on 3 February, bound for the Virginia Capes.
 She reached Hampton Roads the following day and, for the next nine days, conducted shakedown training in the Chesapeake Bay.
 Following post-shakedown availability at the Norfolk Navy Yard, she put to sea once again on 1 March, bound for Hawaii.
 En route, the vessel transited the Panama Canal on 7 March and arrived in Pearl Harbor on the 20th.
 After discharging her cargo, the attack cargo ship stood out of Pearl Harbor on 29 March, set a course for the west coast, and reached San Francisco on 4 April.
 There, Winston loaded 2,496 tons of cargo bound for the 4th Marine Division, headed back toward Hawaii on 10 April, and arrived at Maui nine days later.
-She discharged her cargo there and, on 27 April, received orders to conduct amphibious training at Kahoolawe Island.
+She discharged her cargo there and, on 27 April, received orders to conduct amphibious training at Kahoʻolawe Island.
 That operation lasted until 1 May.
 The following day, she stopped briefly at Honolulu before departing Hawaii on her way back to the west coast.
 She arrived in San Francisco Bay on 9 May, loaded ammunition at Port Chicago, and headed back to Hawaii on the 14th.
-In June and July, she made two more such round-trip voyages ferrying ammunition between Oahu and San Francisco.
+In June and July, she made two more such round-trip voyages ferrying ammunition between Oʻahu and San Francisco.
 After her return to Pearl Harbor in August, Winston resumed duty with the amphibious forces.
 The war, however, ended before she saw any combat action.